etsisk/picodon/README.md

 ```
 Let's walk through how we got this result.

-1. The modifincation phase is initiated
+1. The modification phase is initiated
 2. The modifier finds the match `'(2 + 5)'`
 3. The corresponding modifier function is invoked with the matching string, the string to be parsed, and the config
 4. The function strips off the parens and invokes the parser with `'2 + 5'`